vidrez/REmind/README.md

-# REmind
+# REmind - REborn

-Final repository for the study about Reverse Engineering behaviors
+Forked repository from REmind, with refactored code and new features.

-## Data collection
+## Setup Instructions

-### Python virtual env
+### Prerequisites

-We have several dependencies (angr to generate the assembly, flask for the web-ui, mysql, ...).
-The first step is to build a proper python3 virtualenv:

-1. mkvirtualenv -p python3 re\_webui
-2. pip install -r requirements.tx

-All the following steps assume you set up the virtual environment and installed the requirements
+- Linux distribution (e.g., Ubuntu)
+- Python 3.8 or higher
+- pip (Python package installer)
+- virtualenv (optional but recommended)
+- Docker and docker compose (for containerized deployment)
+- Git

+### Steps for dockerized setup

+1. Setup `app.env` and `db.env` files in the root directory of the repo, based on the provided templates `app.env.example` and `db.env.example`.
+2. Execute `docker compose up --build -d` in the root directory of the repo.
+3. Run the `sql/setup_db.sh` bash script to initialize the database.
+4. Access the web interface at `http://localhost:4000`.

-### How to generate disassembly and other binary analysis files
+## How to generate disassembly and other binary analysis files

-Simply, from the root directory of the repo, run:
+Simply, from the root directory of the repo, run `./deploy_chall.sh /path/to/binary_file /path/to/output`

-        ./deploy_chall.sh /path/to/binary_file /path/to/output

-### Deploy a new challenge
+## Deploy a new challenge

 As of now, you just need to edit the config.ini accordingly to the new chall configurations, then adding a blueprint using the template_chall.py as a skeleton, and of course read the previous point for the disassembly/strings/binary info generation.